-- the draft rule determination and the main features of the draft rule - · the rule making test for changes to the NER - the assessment framework for considering the rule change request - summary of reasons for the draft rule determination.
+- the final rule determination and the main features of the rule - the rule making test for changes to the NER - the assessment framework considered for the rule change request - summary of reasons for the final rule determination.

-3.1 Draft rule determination
+3.1 Final rule determination

-The Commission's draft rule determination is to make a draft rule which is a more preferable draft rule.
-The draft rule made by the Commission is published with this draft rule determination.
-The draft rule is described below:
+The Commission's final rule determination is to make a rule which is a more preferable rule.
+The rule made by the Commission is published with this final rule determination.
+The rule is described below:

-- It clarifies the test for how AEMO is to classify directions as either: a direction for 'energy or market ancillary services' and compensated under clause 3.15.7; or a direction for non-market services and compensated under clause 3.15.7A.
-This includes setting out the criteria for what constitutes energy or market ancillary services. - It changes the name of compensation paid under clause 3.15.7A from the Fair Payment Price (FPP) to Fair Payment Compensation (FPC), reflecting the focus on compensation to make the directed participant 'whole'. - It provides that AEMO must, in its reasonable opinion, determine whether a directed participant that was issued a direction for the provision of non-market services was required to provide a service in order to comply with the direction - in which case it is eligible to claim FPC under clause 3.15.7A. - It places an obligation on AEMO to notify the directed participant in writing of its determination in relation to whether the directed participant was required to provide a service in order to comply with the direction, and to set out its reasons for its determination. - It provides for the directed participant to make a submission in response to AEMO's determination, setting out why the participant considers that a service was required to be provided when complying with the direction. - It provides that AEMO must notify the directed participant of its final determination following the receipt of the submission referred to above. - It clarifies that if a directed participant was not required to provide a service in order to comply with a direction for non-market services, it is not entitled to FPC under clause 3.15.7A, nor to claim additional costs under clause 3.15.7B, however it may submit an itemised claim for its direct costs incurred in complying with the direction (if the costs were above \$5000). - It simplifies the factors to be taken into account when AEMO or the independent expert determine FPC by removing the need to consider other and overseas markets and principles around market prices.
+- It clarifies the test for how AEMO is to classify directions as a direction for 'energy or market ancillary services' and compensated under clause 3.15.7 or a direction for other compensable services and compensated under clause 3.15.7A.
+This includes setting out the criteria for what constitutes energy or market ancillary services. - It changes the name of compensation paid under clause 3.15.7A from the Fair Payment Price (FPP) to Fair Payment Compensation (FPC), reflecting the focus on compensation to make the directed participant 'whole'. - It provides that AEMO must, in its reasonable opinion, determine whether a directed participant that was issued a direction for the provision of other compensable services was required to provide a service in order to comply with the direction in which case it is eligible to claim FPC under clause 3.15.7A. - It places an obligation on AEMO to notify the directed participant in writing of its determination in relation to whether the directed participant was required to provide a service in order to comply with the direction, and to set out its reasons for its determination. - It provides for the directed participant to make a submission in response to AEMO's determination, setting out why the participant considers that a service was required to be provided when complying with the direction. - It provides that AEMO must notify the directed participant of its final determination following receipt of the submission referred to above. - It clarifies that, if a directed participant was not required to provide a service in order to comply with a direction for other compensable services, it is not entitled to FPC under clause 3.15.7A, nor to claim additional costs under clause 3.15.7B. - It simplifies the factors to be taken into account when AEMO or the independent expert determines FPC by removing the need to consider other and overseas markets and principles around market prices.
 Instead, the calculation of compensation is to take into account: net direct costs and loss of revenue incurred by the directed participant as a result of the provision of the service under direction; and relevant contractual arrangements.

-- It provides AEMO with discretion to determine FPC or direct cost claims when the compensation amount is less than \$20,000 and AEMO considers that the claim is not unreasonable and does not involve issues of complexity or difficulty.
+- It provides AEMO with discretion to determine FPC when the compensation amount is less than \$20,000 and AEMO considers that the claim is not unreasonable and does not involve issues of complexity or difficulty.
 In all other circumstances the independent expert must determine compensation. - It creates consistency in the process to be followed by the independent expert in determining FPC under clause 3.15.7A with the process followed by the independent expert in relation to the determination of compensation for other intervention claims. - It removes the application of the FPP for the same service directed within the next 12 calendar months and replaces it with the determination of compensation on a case by case basis. - It removes the ability for a directed participant entitled to compensation under clause 3.15.7A to make a claim under clause 3.15.7B as this is no longer required.

-The proponent considered that:51
+The proponent considered that: